In this review, we’ll be having a close look at the

 This mode turns on the iLoop sensor (right in front of the dust cup) that detects the amount of dirt that passes through and adjusts suction when it identifies an increase.

-I believe that this system is far more efficient and utilizes power better since there’s no need to use high airflow if there’s not much to clean regardless of the surface.
+This system is far more efficient and utilizes power better since there’s no need to use high airflow if there’s not much to clean regardless of the surface.

 Unique charging dock